-The Summer Research Training Program at Illinois is one of many similar programs nationally and internationally and is funded in part by the National Institutes of Health and Merial.
+The Summer Research Training Program at Illinois is one of many similar programs nationally and internationally and is funded in part by the National Institutes of Health.
 Students receive a stipend for participation in the program.

 During the 10-week program, students are expected to: